From Judgment of Paris to St. Helena Wine Icon

 But well before the symbolic tasting between France and California in glamorous 1970s Paris, an actual sign appeared—two of them, in fact, erected in the viticultural hinterlands of late 1940s Napa Valley.
 They're still there, welcoming visitors at northern and southern stretches of Highway 29.

 Of the nine Napa wineries originally incorporated into Wooden Valley artist Roland Hauck’s iconic “Welcome” signs in 1949, only one would figure in the groundbreaking Paris competition organized by English wine merchant Steven Spurrier just over a quarter century later: the historic St. Helena winery, Freemark Abbey.

 Spurrier’s famous inclusion of the Freemark Abbey 1969 Cabernet Sauvignon and ’72 Chardonnay still resonates today.
-Few people are more attuned to the significance of the event than Freemark’s longtime winemaker, Ted Edwards.
+Few people are more attuned to the significance of the event than Freemark’s Winemaker Emeritus, Ted Edwards.

 “The Paris tasting of 1976 really catapulted Freemark to the world stage in the late 70s,” Ted said during a recent interview.
 “It established the winery as a significant leader-pioneer of ultra-premium wines in the Napa Valley.”

 A New Generation of American Winemakers Inspired by the Judgement of Paris